 Hyundai check engine light flashing, blinking.

-If your Hyundai check engine light is flashing and the car is shaking, that means that you have a serious engine malfunction, and you should avoid driving your car.
+If your Hyundai check engine light is flashing and the car is shaking, you have a serious engine malfunction, and you should avoid driving your car.

 Don’t continue to drive a Hyundai that has triggered the check engine light and is shaking; you may cause serious damage to the engine.